Why Blend Essential Oils?

 Intuitive Blending is a psychological and spiritual approach to blending.
 It requires the blender to be discerning and rely on perception and intuition.
 This level of blending requires a melding of the earlier levels of blending.
 An in-depth knowledge of the chemistry and botany of essential oils is needed as well as the anatomy and physiology of the body.
 Using this knowledge and our noses own sensory discernment it focuses on resolving disharmony and restoring emotional and spiritual balance.
 It is, if you like, our ability to ‘sense’ what is required. [v]

-Aromatherapists who use this type of blending may also use tools such as pendulums or muscle testing to ascertain the right essential oil and the percentage of drops required in the blend they are creating.
+Aromatherapists who use this type of blending to blend essential oils may also use tools such as pendulums or muscle testing to ascertain the right essential oil and the percentage of drops required in the blend they are creating.

 Blending using the chemistry of essential oils

-There is a third type of blending which uses the chemical constituents of an essential oil to work out the correct percentage.
+There is a third type of blending to blend essential oils which uses the chemical constituents of an essential oil to work out the correct percentage.
 I’m going to call this method PMS as it uses the ratio of phenols, monoterpenes and sesquiterpenes to create a synergy.
 I’ll write a separate post on this type of blending as it is an art in its own right.

 [i]David Stewart; The Chemistry of Essential Oils Made Easy – God’s Love Manifest in Molecules.
 2005 CARE Publications